CMed01/portfolio-milestone-4/README.md

 Both the blog and workout pages function in similar ways however the workout pages are only viewable to authorised users after logging in.
 Non-authorised users can view the blog pages including any comments.

-On arrival to either page, the user is greeted with an short detail of the purpose of the page followed by a list of pgainated articles with the most recently posted articles appearing first.
-The titles for each articles can be clicked to access the articles in more detail.
+On arrival to either page, the user is greeted with a short detail of the purpose of the page followed by a list of paginated articles with the most recently posted articles appearing first.
+The titles for each article can be clicked to access the articles in more detail.
 Within each article there is the ability for the user to write, review and delete comments.